rust-lang/book/src/ch04-01-ownership.md

 `s1` are copied, but if `s1` contains a reference, like it does in this case, Rust will not copy the things that those references refer to.

-There’s a problem here!
+There’s a problem here.
 Both data pointers are pointing to the same place.
 Why is this a problem?
 Well, when `s2` goes out of scope, it will free the memory that the pointer points to.
-And then `s1` goes out of scope, and it will _also_ try to free the memory that the pointer points to!
+And then `s1` goes out of scope, and it will _also_ try to free the memory that the pointer points to.
 That’s bad, and is known as a "double free" error.

 So what’s the solution?
 Here, we stand at a crossroads with a few options.
 One